 Maybe, but most medical malpractice cases settle.
 In Washington, the law requires you to go through mediation before trial.
 That means, even after your lawyer files your medical malpractice lawsuit, you’ll have an opportunity to settle the case out of court.
-Menzer Law Firm’s medical malpractice lawyers always prepare his cases for trial, which increases the likelihood of settlement.
+Our attorneys always prepare their cases for trial, which increases the likelihood of settlement.

 What happens if I learned about malpractice after the statute of limitations?